ucsb/webguide/web-security.md

 * Log detailed error information to a monitored log file
 * If outputting user input on a web page, sanitize the output for display

-#### SSL TLS Everywhere
+#### HTTPS Everywhere

-Provide secure HTTPS connections, enabled via Transport Layer Security (TLS) or Secure Socket Layer (SSL) using valid, up-to-date certificates, **across your entire website**, _not_ simply areas of the website that handle secure information.
+Provide secure HTTPS connections, enabled via Transport Layer Security (TLS), using valid, up-to-date certificates, **across your entire website**, _not_ simply areas of the website that handle secure information.